Meinersbur/pencilcc/README.md

 7) sudo make install

-In practice your distribution's Scala and ANTLR3 are probably not recent enough (e.g. Ubuntu 13.10 has only Scala 2.9.2 and ANTLR3 3.2 anf antlr3-task not available at all)
+In practice your distribution's Scala and ANTLR3 are probably not recent enough (e.g. Ubuntu 13.10 has only Scala 2.9.2 and ANTLR3 3.2 anf antlr3-task is not available at all)

-Installation instructions for Ubuntu 13.10 (Utopic Unicorn)
+Installation instructions for Ubuntu 13.10 (Utopic Unicorn):

 0) sudo apt-get install build-essential pkg-config libgmp-dev libclang-dev ant python3
 1) git clone https://github.com/Meinersbur/pencil-driver.git